mamathew98/code2gether/README.md

 ## Installation

-1) First make sure u have nodejs and node package manager installed on your system, if u don't you can get it from link below:
+1) First make sure u have nodejs and node package manager installed on your system, if you don't you can get it from link below:

 > https://nodejs.org/en/download/